federicojacobi/qndslider/README.md

 In the same fashion if you need to show a specific slide just do .goto(4) to show the 4th slide.

+When the slider loads, all the slides are hidden ( jQuery(slides).hide() ) and then first one is shown.

 HOW TO
 ======